[Travel Bits] Sights, festivals around Korea

 For more information, visit www.jeonju-night.kr for information in Korean, English, Japanese or Chinese.

-Every June, the areas around Eocheon-ri in Goseong-gun turn into purple lavender fields.
-During this season, many local and international visitors attend the annual Goseong Lavender Festival.
+Making paper lotus flowers and making lotus flower soap are two particularly popular programs with international visitors.

-This year, the festival will have a variety of programs, including a lavender photo exhibit and a photo contest at the farm and the village, photo gallery and a classical music concert.
+Various other popular tourist destinations are located near the festival grounds, including several Baekje (18 BC-660 AD) cultural historic sites such as the Baekje Wangneungwon (royal mausoleum), Nakhwaam, and the Baekje Historical Museum.

-The event is open to visitors of all ages and is free of charge.
-There are separate charges for some programs.
+The event is open to visitors of all ages free of charge, although additional fees are required for some hands-on programs.

 Bucheon Aiins World festival